 You can request an appeal through your solicitor (or any member of staff in the law centre, if you have not been told who your solicitor is).
 You can also contact the Legal Aid Board Head Office directly to request an appeal.
-There is no set format to make an appeal.
+In the latter case you do not have to use a particular form to appeal - a letter will suffice.

-However you must request an appeal within 1 month from the date of the original decision being taken, unless you already requested a review.
-If you requested a review, you have another month after you are told what the outcome of the review was.
+However you must request an appeal within 1 month from the date of the original decision being taken, unless you have already requested a review.
+If you requested a review, the LAB has another month to tell you the outcome of the review.
+An appeal does not usually involve the submission of further information.